zmaril/bumi/README.md

 Watch out for binaries and big blobs.

-I've turned off parallelization because it messes with the locks, but the Linux kernel loads within a day or so.
+I've turned off parallelization because there are bugs, but the Linux kernel loads within a day or so.
 I doubt you will find a project with more history than the Linux kernel.
 (I've had success using a Cassandra back end and pmap, but I decided to use BerkelyDB as the back end because it is only one machine).
+TODO: check if it still breaks after turning off diff's and message's.

 Bumi doesn't actually upload any of the commit messages or code into Titan.
 It was affecting performance and storage and I have no